 Metal vs Alloy: Key Differences Explained

-In case you have ever asked yourself what the difference between metal and alloy, then you are in the right place.
+In case you have ever asked yourself what the Metal vs. Alloy: Key Differences for Industrial Piping & Fittings, then you are in the right place.
 They are not identical despite the fact that both are common in industries such as construction, manufacturing, home appliances, and transportation.
 Knowing their dissimilarities enables you to select the appropriate material in terms of durability, strength, and performance.

 What Are Metals?